 Take a drive through most neighborhoods and there’s a good chance you’ll see a chain link fence.
 But why?
 Why do homeowners choose chain link fences over other types?

 The number one reason is the are more affordable.
-Residential chain link fences are great for keeping children and pets safe and secure.
+Chain link fences are great for keeping children and pets safe and secure.
 For fencing in swimming pools and gardens.
 Or sometimes just to establish property lines.

-Homeowners choose black chain link fence because it is less obtrusive than silver galvanized chain link fence.
-Furthermore, city codes or home owners associations may prohibit the use of a silver colored galvanized chain link fence.
+Homeowners choose black vinyl chain link because it is less obtrusive than the silver galvanized fence.
+Furthermore, city codes or home owners associations may prohibit the use of it.

 As result, you are left to choose a color.
-As we mentioned before, black chain link fence is the most popular.
+As we mentioned before, black is the most popular.

 Commercial and Industrial Applications

-Black chain link fence can be found uses on commercial and industrial applications everywhere you look.
+Black chain link fence isn’t just for homes and yards.
 Public parks and swimming pools are popular places to find it.

-Athletic fields such as baseball and football fields use black chain link fence.
+Athletic fields such as baseball and football fields use black vinyl coated chain link fence.
 Even large factories and businesses that surround their perimeters use it for security reasons.

 Because chain link fence is more affordable than other fencing options, it used for large properties covering long lengths.